chrmoritz/Troxel/README.md

 * `blueprintId` is the id of the blueprint (the filename without the `.blueprint` file extension)
 * `domElement` is either a DOM element or a JQuery Object representing this DOM element
-* `options` is a optional Object of [render options](#options)
+* `options` is a optional Object of [render options](#options) Returns `true` if it was able to render the blueprint and otherwise (blueprint not found, WebGL not supported) `false`.

 ```JavaScript
 Troxel.renderBlueprint('deco_candy_torch_mallow[Laoge]', $('#container'), {